Arriving in the UK

 Check your BRP or eVisa for errors

 Our guide to applying for a Student visa provides more information about when your visa should expire, the work conditions you should have as well as information about how to report an error.
-If you receive a new immigration document as a result of reporting an error to UKVI, upload a copy to SOAS Online Student Services.
+If you receive a new immigration document as a result of reporting an error to UKVI, upload a copy to the SOAS Student Online Services (OLS) portal.
 If you need help with reporting an error or receiving a new immigration document, contact the Student Advice Service.